olivierlesnicki/express-x-ray/README.md

 # express-x-ray
-express-x-ray is a middleware that lets your web server exposes  web scrapping API.
+An Express middleware which exposes a web scrapping API.